simonrelet/react-behave/packages/react-behave/README-template.md

-# ${NAME}
+# ${name}

-> ${DESCRIPTION}
+> ${description}

 ## ...Of what?

 ...Of behavioral components.

-The components of this library will only contain behaviour and not UI specific elements.
+The components of this library will be focused on functionality and only contain very basic and fully customisable UI.

-If you are familiar with the [Presentational/Container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) concept, one can say this library only provides containers.
+Here, we focus on **how components work** rather than how they look.

 This means: